dakotacarpenter19/CS_491_Project/documentation/Project Management Plan.md

 ## 1. Overview

 ### 1.1.
 Project Purpose, Objectives, and Success Criteria
 This Project Management Plan is intended to demonstrate the (partial or whole) utter outline of the computer-based game project Checkers, including but not limited to game mechanics, user interface, and user experience.
-The Project Management Plan list includes all characteristics Chackers will have and others that are crucial to the software.
+The Project Management Plan list includes all characteristics Checkers will have and others that are crucial to the software.

 ### 1.2.
 Project Deliverables
 Deliverable: Checkers V1.0 Recipient: Professor Glaue Delivery Date: 3/31/23 Delivery Method: Online distribution

 ### 1.3.
 References
 Checkers Instructions: https://en.wikipedia.org/wiki/Checkers#General_rules

 ### 1.4.
 Evolution of the Plan
-The evolution of this plan will occur if any unforseen requirements come up in the development cycle.
+The evolution of this plan will occur if any unforeseen requirements come up in the development cycle.
 This information will be provided to everyone in the project through scheduled project reviews.

 ## 2. Project Organization

 ### 2.1.
 External Interfaces